 More .htaccess tips

 Apache directives with regular expressions tend to look gibberish.
-Make sure to comment what you have been doing there so that "the later you" can understand what's going on.
+Make sure to comment what you have been doing so you can understand it later.

 <Location ~ "(wp-login\.php|wp-comments-post\.php)$">